RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-23.0.0---2023-03-06.md

   - users can rename scripts.
 - Database Navigator:
   - users can group connections into folders.
-- SQL Editor:
-  - "Link with Editor" tool is now available for the SQL Editor and synchronizes it with the element in the Database Navigator;
-  - script formatting can be undone.
-- The Data Editor:
-  - non-editable tables are marked;
-  - users can change the coordinate system for spatial data in the Value panel.
 - Local configuration:
   - the application language can be set;
   - the number of table rows to load can be configured to prevent the application from slowing down in the following cases: